ylatif/ylatif.github.io/index.md

 ---
 layout: page
 title: Yasir Latif
-#subtitle: Post doctoral resesearcher in Robotics
+#subtitle: Post doctoral researcher in Robotics
 ---

-I am a post-doctoral resesearcher at the Australian Center for Robotic Vision at the University of Adelaide node.
+I am a post-doctoral researcher at the Australian Center for Robotic Vision at the University of Adelaide node.

 ## News

  - [*Jan 2017*] Two papers accepted for ICRA 2017.
- - [*Dec 2016*] Our [paper](http://ieeexplore.ieee.org/abstract/document/7747236/) regarding the future of SLAM has been accepted for publication in Transcatios on Robotics.
+ - [*Dec 2016*] Our [paper](http://ieeexplore.ieee.org/abstract/document/7747236/) regarding the future of SLAM has been accepted for publication in Transcations on Robotics.

 ## Datasets and software